Community Partners

 *Location is protected by confidentiality; address will be disclosed after volunteer orientation is completed.

-• Expectations: The program takes place in one of our partnering shelters for a designated two hours, Monday–Thursday.
-Volunteers must select a site and a consistent day of the week that they will volunteer for the entirety of the program semester.
-Through the commitment, the volunteer will build stronger relationships with the students served.
+• Expectations: The program takes place in one of our partnering shelters for up to 2 hours, depending on the program and site, Monday-Thursday.
+We ask that volunteers select a site and consistent day of the week that they will volunteer for the entirety of the program semester.
+Through your commitment, you will build stronger relationships with the students we serve.

-• Additional Requirements: Must be at least 18 years old and hold a high school diploma or GED.
+• Must be at least 18 years old and hold a high school diploma or GED.

 • Website